JetForm: History

-JetForm Rises Again, In 2007 two of the original founders Tom Hicks, Wayne Hall and four of the core software developers of JetForm Central came together to build a new enterprise class document designer, merge engine, presentation and delivery system.
-The software is called DocOrigin (a play off the Origin of Documents).
-DocOrigin was first released in 2009 and in 2013 version 3.0 was released.

 JetForm Software

 JetForm Design allowed for routing and tracking in workflow systems, on-screen form creation, and access to SQL and ODBC-compliant databases.
 JetForm Filler was used for completing on-screen forms.
 JetForm also developed the XML form format "XFA", which was later adopted by Adobe into its PDF software.

 One of the Indigo Forms software's innovations when it was introduced was its ability to have its forms installed into Laserjet font cartridges.
 This meant that the product only had to send forms data to the printer; since the form was already encoded in the font cartridge.
 Given the slow printer interfaces used at that time, this greatly reduced print times.